yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/migrate-replicated.md

 To migrate to a different VM, do the following:

 1. [Install and configure YBA Installer](../install-software/installer/#configuration-options) on a new VM.
-1. Disable any YBA [high availability](../../administer-yugabyte-platform/high-availability/) (HA) configured on the Replicated installation.
+1. Disable [high availability](../../administer-yugabyte-platform/high-availability/) (if configured) on the Replicated installation.
 1. Perform a full [backup of YBA](../../administer-yugabyte-platform/back-up-restore-yp/) on the Replicated installation.

     This backup includes Prometheus data and all [imported releases](../../manage-deployments/ybdb-releases/).